tetra-framework/tetra/docs/testing.md

 # Testing

 Testing Tetra is done using pytest.
-Make sure you have npm (or yarn etc.) installed, Tetra needs esbuild for building the frontend components before testing.
+Make sure you have npm (or yarn etc.) installed, Tetra needs `esbuild` and `chromium webdriver` for building the frontend components before testing.

 ```bash
 python -m pip install .[dev]